jcpunk/puppet-nfs/README.md

 This module also provides an interface to setup NFS exports.

 Folks wanting to mount NFS shares should use the `mount` type.
+Possibly via `stdlib::manage` in hiera.

 ## Setup